jam-do/jam-site/src/md/whitepaper.md

 Has experience in automating marketing campaigns with emulation of user activity and the use of AI, data analysis and evaluation of the effectiveness of promotion channels.

-He is the author of the software and hardware Open Source project PhotoPizza: https://www.youtube.com/watch?v=Tv1MEWZaDWo
+The author of the software and hardware Open Source project PhotoPizza: https://www.youtube.com/watch?v=Tv1MEWZaDWo

-He was engaged in the supply of independently developed and produced equipment for 3D scanning around the world, from the USA to Japan.
+Was engaged in the supply of independently developed and produced equipment for 3D scanning around the world, from the USA to Japan.

-He led a project on high-quality three-dimensional scanning of art objects in one of the leading museums in the world - the Hermitage (St. Petersburg, Russia).
+Led a project on high-quality three-dimensional scanning of art objects in one of the leading museums in the world - the Hermitage (St. Petersburg, Russia).

 ## Social aspect

 The IT industry in general and web development in particular have become one of the few accessible social elevators in the modern world.
-Talented and motivated people in countries where there is accessible Internet have the opportunity to escape poverty and provide a more decent standard of living for themselves and their loved ones.
+Talented and motivated people in countries where the Internet is accessible, have the opportunity to escape poverty and provide a more decent standard of living for themselves and their surrounding.

-In addition to the financial side, this has another positive effect: society has a growing need for education and there is an incentive to gain knowledge through the process of self-study, both in the field of development and technology directly, and in related areas, such as knowledge of languages, fundamental sciences, etc. Further.
+In addition to the financial side, this has another positive effect: society has a growing need for education and there is an incentive to gain knowledge through the process of self-study, both in the field of development and technology directly, and in related areas, such as knowledge of languages, fundamental sciences, etc.

 But there is also another side to the coin.
 Due to the obviousness and seeming simplicity of achieving success, many people have come to web development whose requests poorly correlate with talents and willingness to work on themselves.
 These people create “noise” and significantly reduce the efficiency of the process of searching for employees and selecting team players.
 Because of this, all stakeholders suffer: it is more difficult for talent and those with rich experience to break through the crowd, and it is more difficult for teams, businesses and customers to find good developers among those who have learned to simply pass interviews (mimic).